-National Zoo to split with longtime funding partner FONZ
+National Zoo to split with longtime partner FONZ

 But further cuts in expenses were needed for the zoo to survive.
 “I have to prioritize that over anything else,” Monfort said.
 “It was terrible.
 It’s a Sophie’s choice really.”

-While FONZ, a nonprofit, has been a loyal and beneficial fundraising partner, he said, the zoo pays FONZ for programs and work it does.
+While FONZ has been a loyal and beneficial fundraising partner, he said, the zoo pays FONZ for programs and work it does.
 In addition, much of the FONZ fundraising, as well as the volunteer program, have been shifted over to the Smithsonian and the zoo, Monfort said.

 Still, at times, the flow of funds from the zoo to FONZ was greater than the funds coming from FONZ to the zoo.

-The two had been trying to agree on arrangement since July, but failed.
+The two had been trying to agree on arrangements since July, but failed.

 “We had no … preconceived notion that we would end up … dissolving the partnership,” Monfort said.
 “It wasn’t something that was planned.
 It unveiled itself to us really as we started cranking on the numbers.”